- Fremd HS

 AP Literature & Composition

-Read over the summer and bring a copy of the book to English class on the first day of school.
+Read Klara and the Sun by Kazuo Ishiguro over the summer and bring a copy of the book to English class on the first day of school.

 Reading Lists: Click here for great links to amazing book lists.